eclipse-esmf/esmf-sdk-js-aspect-model-loader/CONVENTIONS.md

 ### User documentation

-User documentation (this includes technical documentation on how to use an application or tool from the ESMF JS Aspect Model loader) should be on its own.
+User documentation (this includes technical documentation on how to use an application or tool from the SDK) should be on its own.
 It is written in AsciiDoc, rendered with [Antora](https://antora.org) and the generated static content is publically hosted for direct user access.
 The source files of the documentation are placed in a subfolder /documentation from the project root.